 ECTA is ready and willing to help all ECTA graduates with referral letters for future careers and further education.

-Academic Lecturers
+Academic Staff

-All lecturers appointed by ECTA to conduct academic programmes and lectures have a minimum Master Degree qualification in relevant disciplines.
+All Academic Staff appointed by ECTA to conduct academic programmes and lectures have a minimum Master Degree qualification in relevant disciplines.
 These lecturers are available for consultation before and after classes.

 National University of Singapore Library Membership